 - Often, support workers are individuals that the family may already know.
 Sometimes the family may not have an individual in mind and then the FRS coordinator will assist in recruiting a worker from the child/family's community network.
 FRS also has support workers who have applied directly to the agency and are not initially connected to a family.

 - Prior to meeting/working with a family, the support worker must be screened through the agency and must meet all requirements for employment.
 Unless a family recruits a worker to work with their family alone, any person who wishes to become an in home worker must complete an online training course.
 More information about this course is available at an information session at FRS.
 The agency requests a current police clearance, references, and employment history from each prospective support worker before they are even introduced to the family.
 When support workers are introduced to and interviewed by a family, they will only be hired for that contract once the family makes the final decision.
-FRS employs the support worker and is responsible for supervising the worker and for paying wages to that worker out of the funds that are agreed upon with the family and the Ministry of Community and Social Services.
+FRS employs the support worker and is responsible for supervising the worker and for paying wages to that worker out of the funds that are agreed upon with the family and the Ministry of Children, Community and Social Services.
 Families are responsible for training and supervising the support worker in their home.

 Family Respite Services collaborates with families to ensure that the partnership between the agency, family and worker is successful and satisfying and that the child ultimately benefits from our combined efforts.